-According to Dechow & Ge (2006), FCF has been the subject of various studies because it is considered a better measure of cash flow in earnings than operational cash flow, since earnings includes capital charges such as depreciation and amortization that are ignored in operational cash flow.
-Many studies of FCF have investigated its relation with earnings management, from different perspectives.
-Tsui, Jaggi & Gul (2001) investigated audit fees of firms with high FCF and low growth.
-Their results indicated that for these companies the audit fees are higher due to the relationship between agency problems and FCF.
-Besides this, they found that firms with stronger growth possibilities also pay higher audit fees because they have greater risk.
-On the other hand, the presence of an independent board of directors tends to reduce uncertainties and inhibit opportunistic practices associated with firms having high growth potential.
+According to Dechow & Ge (2006), FCF has been the subject of various studies because it is considered a 200 better measure of cash flow in earnings than operational cash flow, since earnings includes capital charges such as 201 depreciation and amortization that are ignored in operational cash flow.
+Many studies of FCF have investigated 202 its relation with earnings management, from different perspectives.
+Tsui, Jaggi & Gul (2001) investigated audit 203 fees of firms with high FCF and low growth.
+Their results indicated that for these companies the audit fees 204 are higher due to the relationship between agency problems and FCF.
+Besides this, they found that firms with 205 stronger growth possibilities also pay higher audit fees because they have greater risk.
+On the other hand, the 206 presence of an independent board of directors tends to reduce uncertainties and inhibit opportunistic practices 207 associated with firms having high growth potential.
+208

-According to Jensen (1986), the debt policy interferes in the relationship between earnings management and free cash flow in low-growth companies.
-The greater the leverage, the less managers will invest in projects with negative NPV, reducing earnings management and consequently audit costs.
-Richardson (2006) found that in firms with high FCF levels, the level of investments tends to be higher than optimal.
-Bukit & Iskandar (2009) found that the existence of independent audit committees helps companies with excess FCF by reducing manipulation of profits through earnings management.
-Chung, Firth & Kim (2005) found evidence that the presence of high-quality auditors and institutional shareholders moderates the relation between surplus free cash flow and discretionary accruals, thus reducing earnings management.

-This decrease in earnings management, according to Watts & Zimmerman (1983), results from the role of the independent auditor in attesting to the reliability of the financial statements.
-This provides assurance to the shareholders, potential investors and creditors that the income statement and balance sheet closely follow generally accepted accounting principles and reflect the status of the audited company.
-Hence, auditing reduces the agency costs created by information asymmetry and the problems of control caused by the separation of ownership and management.
+According to Jensen (1986), the debt policy interferes in the relationship between earnings management and 209 free cash flow in low-growth companies.
+The greater the leverage, the less managers will invest in projects 210 with negative NPV, reducing earnings management and consequently audit costs.
+Richardson (2006) found that 211 in firms with high FCF levels, the level of investments tends to be higher than optimal.
+Bukit & Iskandar 212 (2009) found that the existence of independent audit committees helps companies with excess FCF by reducing 213 manipulation of profits through earnings management. ??hung This decrease in earnings management, according 214 to Watts & Zimmerman (1983), results from the role of the independent auditor in attesting to the reliability of 215 the financial statements.
+This provides assurance to the shareholders, potential investors and creditors that the 216 income statement and balance sheet closely follow generally accepted accounting principles and reflect the status 217 of the audited company.
+Hence, auditing reduces the agency costs created by information asymmetry and the 218 problems of control caused by the separation of ownership and management.
+219

 Lehn & Poulsen (1989), studying companies that recently went private, identified that the greatest gain for the shareholders was the reduction of costs caused by agency problems related to undistributed FCF.
-Additionally, they found that the premiums paid to shareholders are significantly related the undistributed cash flow.
+Additionally, they found that the premiums paid to the shareholders are significantly related to undistributed cash flow.
 Jiraporn et al. (2008) found evidence that earnings management tends to be less prevalent when agency costs are lower.
 This result was more consistent when factors such as size, profitability, leverage, growth perspectives and information asymmetry were controlled.
 Their empirical results for the sample studied identified a negative relation between earnings management and agency costs.

 Based on the above studies and others, it can be stated that factors such as board makeup, separation of board chairperson and CEO, presence of an audit committee, existence of institutional shareholders and the quality of auditing (being audited by one of the big independent auditors) can influence the relationship between free cash flow and earnings management by manipulation of discretionary accruals.
+231 2 III.

-III.
-Research Methodology
+232 3 Research Methodology